isaacg11/starterTemplate-Object-Actions/README.md

 ```
 7) **Establish object to be voted on**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish what object in the collection your going to upvote/downvote by getting it's object **Id**.
+- Establish which object in the collection your going to upvote/downvote by getting it's object **Id**.

 8) **upvote( )**
 ```